Q1. Explain the following:

-Ques 3: Explain what is meant by proto-industrialisation.
+Q3.
+Explain what is meant by proto-industrialization.

-Ques 4: Why did some industrialists in nineteenth-century Europe prefer hand labour over machines?
+Q4.
+Why did some industrialists in nineteenth-century Europe prefer hand labour over machines?

-Ques 5: How did the East India Company procure regular supplies of cotton and silk textiles from Indian weavers?
+Q5.
+How did the East India Company procure regular supplies of cotton and silk textiles from Indian weavers?

 Cotton came up as the first symbol of the new era of factories.
 During the late 19th century, its production increased rapidly.
 Imports of raw cotton sky-rocketed from 2.5 million pounds in 1760 to 22 million pounds in 1787.
 The reason behind this was the invention of the cotton mill and new machines and better management.

-One of the new inventions during that time was the Spinning jenny.
-Most inventions in the textile production sector were met with disregards and hatred by the workers because machines implied less hand labour and lower employment needs.
+One of the new inventions during that time was the Spinning Jenny.
+Most inventions in the textile production sector were met with disregard and hatred by the workers because machines implied less hand labour and lower employment needs.
 Before such inventions, cotton and silk goods were imported from India in vast numbers.
-There was a high demand of fine textiles of India in England.
+There was a high demand for fine textiles of India in England.
 After the East India Company gained political power, they exploited the weavers and textile industry in India to its fuller potential.
 Manchester became the hub of cotton production.
 Consequently, India turned into a major buyer of British cotton goods.

-Ques 7: Why did industrial production in India increase during the First World War?
+Q7.
+Why did industrial production in India increase during the First World War?

-Ans: There was an increase in industrial production during the First World War in India due to the following reasons -
+Ans: There was an increase in industrial production during the First World War in India due to the following reasons: